What is community outreach?

 It was an abject failure.

 That is because he did not have a plan.
 He did not understand his target audience, did not know what they needed, and went in blindly with his ‘mission’.

-An outreach plan is documenting your approach to sharing the information with the community you are targeting.
+An outreach plan is documenting your approach to sharing the information with the local community you are targeting.
 To ensure that you are not caught unprepared with your outreach program, here is a list of things you need to have in your community outreach action plan.

 - Conduct a needs assessment

 - Set a goal

 - Develop a strategy

 - Build a coalition and start engaging with key decision-makers

 - Craft and refine the message

 - Tailor it across channels